Research Overview

 In an increasingly data-driven world, understanding and developing robust methodologies for complex and correlated data is crucial for advancing scientific and technological innovation across various fields, including health and environmental science.
 My research program revolves around complex and correlated data which presents unique statistical/biostatistical challenges and opportunities.
-My main research interest focuses on the methodological developments in statistical dependence modeling in multivariate data.
-Primarily, my interest is in heterogeneous dependence models with the aim to provide unified and flexible representations of complex dependencies in univariate and multivariate complex and correlated data (such as longitudinal data, time series data).
-Currently, my research focuses on developing and applying complex and correlated data models and data science methods to solve real-world problems in life, health and environmental sciences and advancing state-of-the-art statistical/biostatistical and epidemiological methods to generate reliable real-world evidence.
+The main research interest of my group's research focuses on the methodological developments in statistical dependence modeling in multivariate data.
+Primarily, our interest is in heterogeneous dependence models with the aim to provide unified and flexible representations of complex dependencies in univariate and multivariate complex and correlated data (such as longitudinal data, time series data).
+Currently, our research focuses on developing and applying complex and correlated data models and data science methods to solve real-world problems in life, health and environmental sciences and advancing state-of-the-art statistical/biostatistical and epidemiological methods to generate reliable real-world evidence.

 -